anshu049/Load-Test-using-Locust-and-Monitoring/README.md

 - `kubectl create ns monitoring`
 - `helm install monitoring prometheus-community/kube-prometheus-stack -n monitoring`
 - Expose service to access UI of Prometheus and Grafana.

+# Deploy Loust
+- Update the Configmap with the actual url of app before applying.